Medvedolog/telemt/README.md

 ```

 ## FAQ
+### Recognizability for DPI and crawler
+Since version 1.1, we have debugged masking perfectly, for all clients without "presenting" a key,
+we transparently direct traffic to the target host.
+- We consider this a breakthrough aspect, which few people managed to achieve in perfect form.
+- Based on this: if configured correctly, **TLS mode is completely identical to real-life handshake + communication** with a specified host.
 ### Telegram Calls via MTProxy
 - Telegram architecture **does NOT allow calls via MTProxy**, but only via SOCKS5, which cannot be obfuscated
 ### How does DPI see MTProxy TLS?